clear/platos-model/README.md

 Likewise, you can easily search tenant-specific collections:

 	Customer.find("tenant", { name: "Bob" }, function (err, customers) {
-		//'customers' will contain a list of customers named Bob in the 'tenant.Customer' collection.
+		//'customers' will contain an Array of customers named Bob in the 'tenant.Customer' collection.
 	});